AI Policy Guide

 Model Tuning

-Recent research suggests that adding greater depth and more neurons does not exhibit diminishing returns on predictive performance.
-That said, simply building increasingly massive models is not always feasible given limitations in computing power.
+Recent research suggests that adding greater depth and more neurons does not diminish returns on predictive performance.
+That said, simply building increasingly massive models is not always feasible, given limitations in computing power.
 Model designers must therefore size their models to fit the data and computational power at their disposal.
 For instance, a programmer with just a simple laptop CPU wouldn’t be able to design a model with hundreds of thousands of neurons.
 Insufficient data also constrain model size.
 The bigger the model, the more data it will need to be well tuned.
-If an engineer does not have enough data, he or she would choose model alternatives that are smaller and differently resourced.
+If engineers do not have enough data, they would choose model alternatives that are smaller and differently resourced.

 Model Variety

-The neuron illustration presented specifically a feed-forward neural network, a classic form that takes in data and directly maps them to a specific output.
-For the prime-subprime categorization task, this process worked perfectly.
+The neuron illustration specifically presented a feed-forward neural networka classic form that takes in data and directly maps them to a specific output.
+For the prime/subprime categorization task, this process worked perfectly.
 However, not all tasks are quite so straightforward.
 Some data, such as text, depend on complex relationships.
-The placement of a given word in a sentence depends not only on the words before it, but also on those that follow.
-Analyzing a sentence requires a network that can both analyze each word sequentially and keep track of how each word fits into the context of the sentence.
-Even more complexity enters the picture when neural networks are applied to generative tasks, that is, when they are asked to produce text, paint pictures, write songs, and so forth.
+The placement of a given word in a sentence depends not only on the words before it but also on those that follow.
+Analyzing a sentence requires a network that can analyze each word sequentially and keep track of how each word fits into the context of the sentence.
+Even more complexity enters the picture when neural networks are applied to generative tasks—that is, when they are asked to produce text, paint pictures, write songs, and so forth.
 These complex tasks are not simple categorization exercises.
 As such, numerous tools and models have been developed to augment the basic neural network structure and account for the unique complexities that come with each type of task.

 Recurrent neural networks (RNNs).
 These networks are defined by their ability to “remember.”
-As data flow through an RNN, not only are they analyzed on their own merits, but also their qualities are knit together and compared to the data that came before, allowing the network to see patterns over time.
+As data flow through an RNN, they are analyzed on their own merits, and their qualities are knit together and compared to the data that came before, allowing the network to see patterns over time.
 This temporal analysis quality has applications in time-dependent data such as video or writing.

 Transformers.
-A model class that arrived in 2017, it has since been widely applied to complex tasks such as natural language processing.
+An architecture that arrived in 2017, it has since been widely applied across many complex tasks such as natural language processing.
 Transformers’ key selling point is their attention mechanism, which allows the model to “pay attention” to key features and remember how those features in the data relate to others.
 This quality allows these models to treat data as a complex whole, a characteristic that is essential for any task that requires understanding over time, such as reading text.
-The basis for many foundation models today is transformers.
+Because the transformer is an architecture, it is often used in concert with other models.
+OpenAI’s Sora video generator, for instance, is a diffusion transformer using both diffusion models and the transformer architecture.
+The basis for many foundation models today is the transformer.

 Next up: Glossary